Ultimate Xi’an Travel Guide 2026: Top Tips, Food, Itineraries

 Located right next to Small Wild Goose Pagoda.

 Shuyuanmen 书院门步行街 - an ancient culturally themed street filled with shops selling Chinese art, calligraphy, and antiques.
 Hunt for souvenirs here!
+I grabbed some of mine here.

 Great Mosque of Xi’an 西安大清真寺 - one of the oldest mosques in China, originally built in 742 AD, with 5 courtyards and Chinese architecture features.
 It’s in the Muslim Quarter.

 Qinglong Temple 青龙寺 - a Buddhist temple dating back to the Tang dynasty, famous for its thousands of cherry blossom trees in Spring.
+Absolutely beautiful!

 Xianqinggong Park 兴庆宫公园 - the largest park in Xi’an’s central districts, built on top of the old Xingqing Palace in the Tang dynasty.

-Here, I had a great time away from the bustle of the city and taking in the greenery and ponds.
+I had a great time here away from the bustle of the city and taking in the greenery and ponds.

 Xian Tree 生命之树 - this is a new 57m tall tree landmark.
 It is aesthetically striking.
 This was a must-see for me because I like futuristic architecture (as well as ancient architecture).